manuGil/online-core/docs/source/databases.rst

 Keys
 ^^^^

-`Primary keys and foreign keys <Keys_>`_ enforce database integrity.
+|ltb| `Primary keys and foreign keys <Keys_>`_ enforce database integrity.
 By having a primary key in each relation, you make sure that there are no duplicated tuples in a relation.
 A **primary key** can be one attribute or a combination of attributes as far as it is unique and minimal.
 This means that if a unique combination of values can be achieved with two attributes, more attributes should not be used.
 You can read more about primary keys in your Living Textbook (page: Keys)